poplus/home-poplus/components/apply/index.md

 ## Who does the certification process?

-At the moment, the certification process is run by a mix of people who have volunteered to be part of the Poplus Components Sub-Group.
+At the moment, the certification process is run by a mix of people who have volunteered to be part of the Poplus Components sub-group.

+If you have any questions or want to learn more about Poplus, components, or this process, please join the [Poplus Google Group](https://groups.google.com/forum/#!forum/poplus).